Naples DUI Lawyers

-Naples Driving Under the Influence Defense Attorneys
+Collier County Driving Under the Influence Defense Attorneys

 In Naples, being convicted of DUI can result in severe penalties that include fines and jail time, community service and probation.
 Here are some of the penalties a person might receive for a first-time DUI conviction:

 - Jail time.
 If blood alcohol concentration was between .08 and .15 percent, a person could face jail time of up to six months.
 If the BAC was .15 percent or more, or if there was a minor in the vehicle, a person could end up with nine months in jail.